What is Melatonin? – A Guide for Sleep and What You Should Know

 According to the National Institutes of Health, adult use of melatonin supplements more than doubled in the United States in 2012, with an estimated 3.1 million adults reporting that they had taken melatonin during the past 30 days.
+There is a wide variety of melatonin natural health products available in the market, which have gained popularity for their effectiveness in addressing sleep disorders.
 Even though your body produces “the sleep hormone” melatonin naturally, some people supplement with synthetic melatonin to help induce sleep.
-Due to the popularity of melatonin supplements, it is wise to look at what melatonin is and how this supplement may affect you.
+Due to the popularity of melatonin supplements, it is wise to look at what melatonin is and how this supplement may affect you, especially when considering melatonin for sleep and its potential benefits for regulating circadian rhythms and improving sleep quality.

 What is Melatonin?